 Serverless development has been turning heads in the market for quite some time now.
 But it has yet to be accepted by the majority in the development community.
-With AWS Lambda, Azure Functions and IBM’s Open Whisk market is poised to take a different route in this field.
+With AWS Lambda, Azure Functions, and IBM’s Open Whisk, the market is poised to take a different route in this field.

-Most of these organizations are spending a lot in making the market accept the new development using serverless computing.
-In the coming years our development thinking, terminology and the way we develop will go through a significant change.
+Most of these organizations are spending a lot of money to make the market accept this new paradigm using serverless computing.
+In the coming years, our thinking, terminology, and the way we develop will go through a significant change.
 This is true for many other domains as well.
-People have already started experimenting and coming up with solutions for Big Data, Data Science, Virtual Reality among many other fields.
+People have already started experimenting and coming up with solutions for big data, data science, virtual reality, among many other fields.

 However, this development has yet to become mature.
-But, given the rapid pace with which the open source community, commercial organizations and the market trend is speaking about serverless computing, we could possibly see it redefining Big Data solutions.
+But, given the rapid pace with which the open-source community, commercial organizations, and the market trend speak about serverless computing, we could see it redefining Big Data solutions.
 Data science will surely evolve further with the rise of serverless development.

-Hopefully, as the technology matures so will the development and monitoring solutions become more sophisticated.
-Underlying core business value related questions that organizations planning to go for serverless have are:
+Hopefully, as serverless technology matures, so will the development and monitoring solutions become more sophisticated.
+The common underlying core business value related questions that organizations planning to go for serverless have are:

-- Will the overall cost to setup Big data structure reduce?
+- Will the overall cost to set up big data structure be reduced?

-- Is there availability of required pool of skilled resources to handle such type of development?
+- Is there availability of a required pool of skilled resources to handle such type of development?

 - How can we manage large data pipelines?

 It will be fun to see where serverless takes us next.
-We are looking forward to the journey into un-chartered territory which should try to solve the complex world of data economy.
+We are looking forward to the journey into unchartered territory, which should solve the complex world of the data economy.

-Purpelle.com, an online fashion retailer has done brilliantly with building scalable serverless data pipelines, that work at low operating costs while being engineered and maintained by single developer.
-The data pipeline created by Purpelle.com helps to collect millions of data points every day.
-They achieved it using AWS services such as Kinesis, Lambda and Kinesis Data Firehose.
+Purpelle.com, an online fashion retailer, has built scalable serverless data pipelines that work at low operating costs while being engineered and maintained by a single developer.
+These data pipelines help to collect millions of data points every day.
+They achieved it using AWS services such as Kinesis, Lambda, and Kinesis Data Firehose.

 Serverless computing has opened new possibilities for the development community.
-Pay for what you use has made it quite cheap while leveraging the power of cloud.
+Pay for what you use has made it relatively cheap to leverage the power of the cloud.

 The evolution in Big data analytics has undergone through following phases.

-Lambda can be used to perform basic compute functions.
-Exactly the same as with a Hadoop distribution platform.
+Lambda can be used to perform essential compute functions.
+The same as with a Hadoop distribution platform.
 Initial Hadoop processing involved setting up on-premise infrastructure using cheap commodity hardware for nodes and one rather costly main machine for maintaining the master.

-Soon enough The Cloud started to give the same capability, where you can spin up several instances in seconds depending upon your requirement.
-These instances worked in similar fashion as what the on-premise Hadoop infrastructure.
-The migration from physical infrastructure to cloud gave an edge to users and organization who had difficulty in setting up big infrastructure using cheap commodity hardware.
+Soon enough, the cloud started to offer the same capability, so you can spin up several instances in seconds depending upon your requirement.
+These instances worked similarly as what the on-premise Hadoop infrastructure.
+The migration from physical infrastructure to cloud gave an edge to organizations who had difficulty in setting up extensive infrastructure using cheap commodity hardware.

-The idea of pay-per-use and spinning up as many instances as required gave people the idea to perform Hadoop jobs in the cloud without the need to maintain physical hardware.
-It also gave an additional advantage.
-As soon as job was finished, you could just kill the entire cloud instance and thus you don’t need to pay for it anymore!
+The idea of pay-per-use and spinning up as many instances as required gave people the idea to perform Hadoop jobs in the cloud without maintaining physical hardware.
+It also provided an additional advantage.
+As soon as the job was finished, you could just delete the entire cloud instance, so you don’t need to pay for it anymore!

-Cloud computing still needed manual intervention from the user to spin up required instances thus a DevOps team or Infra team were needed to maintain the count of instances.
-Lambda goes one step above and beyond!
+Lambda goes above and beyond!
 It is more than everything you need in your development environment.
-The best part is you don’t need a team to manually scale up the capabilities.
+The best part is you don’t need a team to scale up the capabilities manually.
 Lambda takes care of that itself and automatically scales up the system whenever required.
-Lambda is basically an event oriented system.
+Lambda is an event-oriented system.
 It works by using events to trigger actions.